dwave-examples/immunization-strategy/README.md

 [here](https://networkx.org/documentation/stable//reference/generators.html#).

 - `karate`: Karate Club graph; a fixed graph on 34 nodes.
-- `internet`: Internet Autonomous System network; specify nodes between 1,000 and 10,000.
+- `internet`: Internet Autonomous System network; specify number nodes between 1,000 and 10,000.
 - `rand-reg`: A random d-regular graph; specify number of nodes and value for d.
 - `ER`: Erdos-Renyi random graph; specify number of nodes and edge probability.
 - `SF`: Barabsi-Albert scale-free graph; specify number of nodes and number of edges to add from a new node to any existing nodes.

+The default graph is the internet graph on 1,000 nodes.

 ## Code Overview